HearthSim/python-fsb5/README.md

 python-fsb5 should work with python3 from version 3.2 and up.

 `libogg` and `libvorbis` are required to decode ogg samples.
 For linux simply install from your package manager.
-For windows either ensure the dlls are installed or download the appropriate release.
+For windows ensure the dlls are avaliable (ie. in System32 or the directory you are running the script from).
+Known working dlls are avaliable as part of the [release](https://github.com/HearthSim/python-fsb5/releases/tag/b7bf605).

 If ogg files are not required to be decoded then the libraries are not required.